 - It may not fit three adults comfortably

-Storage compartments are not overflowing in this tent but the two vestibules do provide a great place to rest all of your gear and equipment.
+Storage compartments are not overflowing in this design but the two vestibules do provide a great place to rest all of your gear and equipment.

 Set Up and Structure